DSPN/DataStaxDay/README.md

 ) WITH CLUSTERING ORDER BY ( time DESC );
 ```

-> Yup.
-This table is very simple but don't worry, we'll play with some more interesting tables in just a minute.

 Let's get some data into your table!
-Cut and paste these inserts into DevCenter or CQLSH.
+Cut and paste these inserts into CQLSH.
 Feel free to insert your own data values, as well.

 ```
 INSERT INTO amp_event.sales (name, time, item, price) VALUES ('marc', 20150205, 'Apple Watch', 299.00);